mitrovicsinisaa/shorturl/README.md

 ### Seed Database

-After _shorturl-pod_ status is Running, we can seed the DataBase.
+After _shorturl-pod_ and _postgres_ status is Running, we can seed the DataBase.
 To seed user data to DataBase, and create table for short urls run command:

 ```